Fun Facts about Australia

 Included in fun facts about Australia is the different sense of humour most Australian people have.

-Because of that sense of humour when the Governor General was obviously drunk at the opening of the Sydney Olympics in 2000 and he pronounced Sydney "Sa-sa-Sydney" and then knocked the microphone most Australians weren't ashamed or concerned we just found it funny and laughed about how he could get a job as a rapper if he got sacked for being pissed on the job.
+Because of that sense of humour when the Governor General was obviously drunk at the opening of the Sydney Olympics in 2000 and he pronounced Sydney "Sa-sa-Sydney" and then knocked the microphone, far from being ashamed or concerned, most of us (including me) just found it funny and laughed about how he could get a job as a rapper if he got sacked for being pissed on the job.

 Held in the Northern Territory with proceeds going to the Lions Club for their various local charities is the annual Darwin Beer Can Regatta.
 Held at Mindil Beach all the "boats" are made from used beer cans..... or if the kids want to be a part of the fun they can make their vessels out of soft drink cans... the "boats" are then "raced" in the shallows with hilarious consequences.